andreaskuster/black-parrot-branch-predictor/README.md

 ![](./testbench_bp_gselect/bp_gselect.png)

+__Accuracy__: The gselect branch predictor is a tradeoff between full spreading of the information (gshare) and only using the branch address (bimodal).
+We therefore expect the result of this predictor to be somewhere between the two others.
+In theory, in these of a workload that fits very well the combination of history bits and address bits selected for this implementation, it could also outperform the others.

 __Predictions per Cycle__: The critical path is most likely from the branch history shift register through the concatenation to the lookup/update of the saturating counter, which should be reasonable fast for small branch history table sizes.